julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 In this example we can see that sometimes the pessimistic buffer is even larger than the realistic buffer.
 This subtask should be investigated for potential specifications improvements.

+If the clarification of the specifications takes longer than the pessimistic buffer, maybe it's not worth it to clarify and just go with common sense.

 ## ~Premature Optimization is the root of all evil (Donald Knuth)~

 Delaying optimization until later stages will lead to significant performance issues that are costly to rectify and will lead to product market fit failure.